tytydraco/yessleep/out/A_cryptid_lured_my_little_sister_I_should_have_saved_her_Maybe_I_still_can.md

 “Is there anything…more mysterious?
 Unexplained things happening to people living out in the woods?”

-“Oh I see, if that’s the kind of thing you’re after, you’re in the wrong section!
+“Oh I see, if that’s the kind of thing you’re after, you’re in the wrong section.
 We’ve got a few books that talk about the darker parts of the area’s history, but they’ll be over here.”

 As he led me into a back corner of the library, I couldn’t help but ask, “Darker parts?”